 A lot of people don’t know this, but the largest corporate offenders with double parking violations end up settling with the city each year and only pay a small fraction of the actual fines.
 That’s why you don’t see any attempt by UPS or Fresh Direct to move their trucks when threatened with a ticket.

 The reduction of lanes in Manhattan is what causes traffic to almost comes to a standstill.

-The mayor and the governor can now say ‘traffic has gotten so bad we have no choice but to implement a congestion pricing plan.’
+They can now say ‘traffic has gotten so bad we have no choice but to implement a congestion pricing plan.
 But wasn’t that the intention all along?
 It’s just done with a wink and a nod.
 The city created this situation with their traffic policies, The State legislature has to okay it, but I think some form of congestion pricing is unfortunately inevitable.

 So how did the traffic “improvements” hurt?
 Here is the “formula”:

 First – Take away traffic lanes.
 Eliminate entire lanes of traffic as has been done on upper Broadway and on main thoroughfares such as 14th, 23rd, 34th, 79th and 86th Streets.
 Create malls in the center of streets to narrow traffic from two lanes to one.
 Put in left and right only turn lanes.
 All done in the name of pedestrian safety.
 Double parking will continue and get ticketed and vehicles will have to go into oncoming traffic.